cmvandrevala/quantum_square_barriers/README.md

 Input
 -----
 The parameters for the simulation are listed in "lib/declare\_parameters.m".
 All of the input parameters must be in SI units (joules, kilograms, and meters).
-In order to make conversions easier, "eV" and "nm" have been definted.
+In order to make conversions easier, "eV" and "nm" have been defined.
 Appending "\*eV" to a value will convert eV to joules.
 Appending "\*nm" to a value will convert nanometers to meters.
 For example:

 * 10\*eV => (10)(1.60217657e-19) joules
 * 10\*nm => (10)(1e-9) meters